concourse/registry-image-resource/README.md

 Note however that variants and pre-releases both use the same syntax:
 `1.2.3-alpine` is technically also valid syntax for a Semver prerelease.
-For this reason, the resource will only consider prelease data containing `alpha.`, `beta.`, or `rc.` as a proper prerelease, treating anything else as a variant.
+For this reason, the resource will only consider prerelease data starting with `alpha`, `beta`, or `rc` as a proper prerelease, treating anything else as a variant.